polar-app/polar-app/content/blog/Increase-Productivity-With-AI-Flashcards.md

 <img class="img-fluid" src="https://i.imgur.com/2sbt177.jpg">

-Estimates vary, but plenty of studies have shown that **you only retain 10% of what you read**.
-So you know that last hour you just spent reading that PDF?
+Most of what you read you forget immediately again in fact, **our brain retains as little as 10%**.
+So that last hour you just spent reading that PDF?
 Forget about it.

-Literally, you’ll forget about it.

-There’s nothing wrong with your brain.
-In fact, **your brain can store over 2.5 petabytes of data**.
-To put it lightly, that’s nothing short of amazing.

 So what’s the deal with retaining what you read?
 We’re not entirely sure, but one thing we are pretty sure about is: